 We really wish we had it when our daughter had a fall camping in Mont Tremblant – she was ok but she got a freight and things were not help by us having to rush to find a doctor instead of being able to clean the wound straight away!

 We always have one with us now – find what we have in our family first aid kit for travel here

 I am a great believer in planning cultural activities with young children but as much as adults can’t do child things all the time children can’t do adult things all the time, so factor in some free play: playground, pool, play centre even just park.

 My favourite day in Ontario was the day trip to the Niagara falls, but the kids adored the hotel playroom!

 We agreed to one day there and the following day we were rewarded by great mood from both kids.

 This is particularly true if you are on city trip with kids, where the attractions you want to see may differ significantly from your kids’ idea of fun

 Confuse family friendly with ethical

-Now that I confessed all of our mistakes, tell me: what are the mistakes YOU made when travelling with children?
-Confess in the comments below!
+Now that I confessed all of our mistakes, tell me: what are the mistakes YOU made when traveling with children?
+Find us on Facebook and tell us the story!